wlmb/covid/README.md

   Extracted data files for some countries.
-They consist of space separated columns (appropriate for using as gnuplot's input) with 1-the accumulated number of confirmed cases
+They consist of space separated columns (appropriate for using as gnuplot's input) with 1- the accumulated number of confirmed cases
-  2-the daily number of confirmed cases
+  2- the daily number of confirmed cases
-  3-daily number of deceased
+  3- daily number of deceased
-  4-the daily number of confirmed cases divided by population 5-daily number of deceased divided by population
+  4- the daily number of confirmed cases divided by population 5- daily number of deceased divided by population
+  6- the total population (2018)
+  7- the total number of deceased

 * cases.png dec.png casesN.png decN.png